backend-development/backend-development-textbook/source/rest-api.md

 Tilkov wirtes: "REST mandates that state be either turned into resource state, or kept on the client.
 In other words, a server should not have to retain some sort of communication state for any of the clients it communicates with beyond a single request."

-This is important for performance and scalability and performance.
+This is important for performance and scalability.
  Statelessness makes caching easy.
-And in a scenario with serveral servers behind a load balancer, not having state on the server means the application will work if the requests bei one client are routest to different servers.
+And in a scenario with multiple servers behind a load balancer, having no state on the server means that the application will work when a client's requests are routed to different servers.

 ### JSON API